Dawn Childs: Honours and awards

 In 1997, Childs was awarded the Barrie Smart Memorial Award for her significant contribution to the RAF community and subsequently gained her pilot's licence.
 She won the CBI and Real Business First Women Award in Tourism & Leisure in 2013 for being the first female head of engineering at a major International airport.
 In 2014 she was bestowed with an honorary Doctorate of Science by Staffordshire University in 2014 in recognition of her notable contribution to mechanical and aeronautical engineering in her then-current role at Gatwick and throughout her career with the RAF.
 It also recognises her dedicated engagement with education by promoting the study of STEM subjects.

 Her work to promote STEM subjects and engineering to children and young adults was further recognised in 2015 when she won the Institution of Mechanical Engineers's Alistair Graham-Bryce Award for: "her significant contributions to campaigning for the promotion of engineering to children, students, young adults and particularly women".
 In 2016, Childs was named as one of the top 50 most influential women engineers in the UK by The Daily Telegraph and Women's Engineering Society.

+Childs was a Trustee of World Skills UK from 2015 to September 2023 and became Deputy Chair in 2022.

-Childs is the current elected President of the Women's Engineering Society, having first been elected in 2018.
+Childs was the elected President of the Women's Engineering Society, between 2018 and October 2023.

-Childs was elected as a Fellow of the Royal Academy of Engineering in September 2020 in recognition of her contributions to the engineering profession.
+Childs was elected as a Fellow of the Royal Academy of Engineering in September 2020 in recognition of her contributions to the engineering profession and became a Trustee of the academy in September 2023.

+She was recognised as the 2022 ‘Inclusion Champion’ for the data centre industry.

 She was appointed Dame Commander of the Order of the British Empire (DBE) in the 2023 New Year Honours for services to engineering.

+Childs was awarded an Honorary Doctorate of Engineering (DEng) by the University of Bath in 2024, in recognition of her distinguished career as an engineer and operator, her dedication to promoting STEM education for young people across the UK and to addressing the gender imbalance within the world of engineering.

+She was awarded Data Centre Dynamics ‘Data Centre Woman of the Year’ in December 2024.